 Managed Long-Term Home Care

 As part of New York State’s Medicaid Redesign program initiated in 2012, Personal Care services at home are no longer managed by the individual’s local social service district, such as HRA in New York City or county-based Department of Health offices.
 Medicaid recipients of personal care, home care and housekeeping can now enroll in a managed care program administered by a private or nonprofit service contracted by New York State’s Department of Health, called a Managed Long-Term Care Program (MLTCP).

 These agencies are responsible for delivery of the following range of services:

 - Home modifications and transportation

-Home Care is provided by private Managed Long Term Care agencies (MLTC’s) licensed by NYS Local Social Services Districts (“LSSD”).
-Over fifteen individually managed care companies determine the care plan for all home care services in NYS.
-The eligibility process is divided into two separate, independent assessments for financial eligibility and the need for care.
+These services are provided by the private Managed Long Term Care agencies (MLTC’s) licensed by NYS Local Social Services Districts (“LSSD”).
+The MLTC’s determine the care plan for all Medicaid home care recipients in New York State.
+The assessment process is divided into two separate, independent care assessments after financial eligibility is set.

 Assessment One: Conducted by a RN under the auspices of NY State to determine if home care is an appropriate service plan.

-Assessment Two: Conducted by a Managed Long Term Care agency which determines the hours and type of services needed.
-Strong advocacy is needed to insure that sufficient care is provided.
-Criteria for how many hours are needed focuses on issues as the applicant’s ability to safely ambulate, toilet and/or transfer, as well as activities of daily living, such as bathing, dressing, and meal preparation.
-Therefore evidence on these needs and incapacity should be carefully provided by the treating physician documenting the reason the level of home care is needed.
+Assessment Two: Conducted by a Managed Long Term Care agency staff RN, who determines the hours and type of services needed.
+Strong advocacy is needed at this meeting to insure that sufficient care is allocated.
+Criteria for how many hours are needed focuses on such issues as the applicant’s ability to safely ambulate, toilet and/or transfer, as well as activities of daily living, such as bathing, dressing, and meal preparation; therefore, evidence on these needs and incapacity should be provided by the treating physician, carefully documenting the reason the level of home care is needed.